c0dehamster/form-handling-demo-svelte/README.md

 ### What I learned

-Working on this project, I continued learning form handling in Svelte.
+Working on this project, I continued learning about form handling in Svelte.
 I was able to re-use a lot of code from my previous Frontend mentor challenge but there were a few new topics for me as well.

 The card preview was definitely the most challenging part of the project.
 I